 Cost of Neofect

-Yeah, in the United States it cost, about $2,000 like, for buying the device, and it comes with the tablet that has the software?
-And yeah, and there’s like, you know, like payment plan, you know, monthly payment plan, which eventually, you know, like, as a little bit more.
+Yeah, in the United States, it costs, about $2,000, to buy the device, and it comes with a tablet that has the software.
+And yeah, and there’s like, you know, like a payment plan, you know, monthly payment plan, which eventually, you know, like, as a little bit more.

-So, yeah, lots of like, we have setting you know, have been like welcoming our devices and software.
+So, yeah, lots of like, we have settings you know, have been like welcoming our devices and software.
 And yeah, it’s been a very enjoyable ride.

 Is it available in other countries outside the United States yet?

 And then you know, they do have like their devices.
 So like for hospital sales sure, yes.
-And besides United States like, you know, European countries and like Western Europe countries (inaudible) obviously Korea where we study our operations (inaudible) and it’s pretty big in Japan too.
+And besides the United States like, you know, European countries and like Western European countries (inaudible) Korea where we study our operations (inaudible) and it’s pretty big in Japan too.
 And a little bit of China.
 Yeah, lots of other countries.

-Yeah, we actually like actively thinking about it.
-It’s completely my ignorance, but I actually didn’t know Until we actually studied like having this discussion I never knew how actually far like the Australia and New Zealand are.
+Yeah, we like actively thinking about it.
+It’s completely my ignorance, but I didn’t know Until we studied like having this discussion I never knew how far Australia and New Zealand are.

-I mean my wife like you know went to high school in New Zealand I should know better but it’s kind of hard but we’re always like interested in you know that area and then there has been a quite a bit like constant interest coming from there.
-So I really really love to like visit, you know, like New Zealand and Australia one day.
+I mean my wife like you know went to high school in New Zealand I should know better but it’s kind of hard but we’re always interested in you know that area and then there has been quite a bit of constant interest coming from there.
+So I love to like visit, you know, like New Zealand and Australia one day.

-Scott I think maybe we can get the ball rolling down here.
-I’ll share it with everybody I know I’ll tell everybody that on so they can put some pressure on you to get more active in this space, but I completely understand what you’re doing.
+Scott, I think maybe we can get the ball rolling down here.
+I’ll share it with everybody I know I’ll tell everybody that so they can put some pressure on you to get more active in this space, but I completely understand what you’re doing.

-So there’s no dramas on my end.
-I totally understand.
-If somebody decided that they did though. who’s listening want to buy it This is a worldwide podcast.
+So there are no dramas on my end.
+I understand.
+If somebody decided that they did though. who’s listening wants to buy it This is a worldwide podcast.
 Where would they go to get more information about the product?